+Several crossing-minimization heuristics were developed for the annual Graph Drawing Contest,\footnote{See \url{https://mozart.diei.unipg.it/gdcontest/}.} which in 2017--2020 focused on crossings.
+In 2017/18, the goal was to maximize the minimum crossing angle, addressed by simulated annealing~\cite{DBLP:conf/gd/DemelDMRW18} and by probabilistic hill climbing~\cite{DBLP:journals/cj/BekosFGHKSS21}; both iteratively pick a vertex with a small crossing angle and perturb its position.
+In 2019/20, the focus shifted to crossings in \emph{upward drawings}, for which a more efficient version of the hill-climbing approach, called \textsf{Tübingen-Bus}, was proposed~\cite{maxi}.
+Radermacher, Reichard, Rutter, and Wagner~\cite{radermacher2019geometric} subsequently investigated variants of the simulated annealing for crossing minimization.
+They provide several \emph{local optimization}-based geometric heuristics, among others \textsf{Vertex Movement} and \textsf{Edge Insertion}, where the latter has also been proposed before~\cite{DBLP:journals/jss/BatiniTT84}. \textsf{Vertex Movement} moves each vertex to its crossing-minimal position in the current drawing, while \textsf{Edge Insertion} builds the drawing edge by edge starting from a planar subgraph, using \textsf{Vertex Movement} as a subroutine to keep added crossings low.

+Also researchers from the \textsf{University of Arizona} competed in the GD contests and published their optimization algorithm combining linear programming and gradient descent~\cite{DBLP:conf/gd/DevkotaALIK19} to simultaneously optimize stress and the number of crossings.
+In a later version called \textsf{(SGD)\textsuperscript{2}}~\cite{ahmed2022multicriteria}, the gradient restricted to a subset of the vertices is computed for a set of objective functions, and the layout is updated by moving vertices in the direction maximizing the gradient.

-In recent years, there has been some interest in using neural networks to compute drawings~\cite{DBLP:conf/gd/GiovannangeliLA21,DBLP:journals/tvcg/KwonM20,DBLP:journals/cga/WangYHS21,DBLP:journals/tvcg/WangJWCMQ20}.
-Motivated by the fact that previous approaches struggled to optimize non-differentiable objective functions -- such as the number of crossings -- Wang et al.~\cite{wang2023smartgd} introduced \textsf{SmartGD}, a Generative Adversarial Network (GAN)-based deep learning framework.
+Recently, there has been some interest in using neural networks to compute drawings~\cite{DBLP:conf/gd/GiovannangeliLA21,DBLP:journals/tvcg/KwonM20,DBLP:journals/cga/WangYHS21,DBLP:journals/tvcg/WangJWCMQ20}.
+Because previous approaches struggled to optimize non-differentiable objective functions -- like the number of crossings -- Wang, Yen, Hu, and Shen~\cite{wang2023smartgd} introduced \textsf{SmartGD}, a Generative Adversarial Network (GAN)-based deep learning framework.